April 14, 2026

 # Ghidra for reverse engineering (download from ghidra-sre.org)

-One tool you do not need to install at all is CyberChef -- it runs entirely in the browser and handles encoding, decoding, hashing, and dozens of transformations without any setup.
-It is one of the most-used tools in CTF.
-The tools section of this site also offers browser-based utilities for common operations: base64 decoding, ROT ciphers, frequency analysis, hex viewing, RSA calculations, and more.
+One tool you never install at all is CyberChef.
+It runs entirely in the browser and handles encoding, decoding, hashing, and dozens of transformations with no setup, which makes it one of the most-used tools in all of CTF.
+The tools section of this site offers the same kind of browser-based utilities: base64 decoding, ROT ciphers, frequency analysis, hex viewing, RSA math, and more.

 You do not need everything installed on day one